Unity-Technologies/iOSNativeCodeSamples/NativeIntegration/Misc/UpdateXcodeProject/README.md

 The project contains an external Xcode project manipulation DLL among its plugins.
 It's the build product of the source available
 [on Unity's Bitbucket repository](https://bitbucket.org/Unity-Technologies/xcodeapi).
+A preferred way to include Xcode project manipulation functionality is to copy the C# source code files to the Assets/Editor directory in your project.